-provided that if treated effluent is supplied or taken without its passing through a meter where tampering has occurred, the estimate by the Director: Water and Sanitation of the quantity of such treated effluent shall be deemed to be correct.
+provided that if treated effluent is supplied or taken without its passing through a meter where tampering has occurred, the estimate by Council of the quantity of such treated effluent shall be deemed to be correct.

 25. Resale of treated effluent